Introduction to the Shell and Command Line on Oracle Linux

 • Press Esc to enter command mode.

-• Move the cursor to the beginning of the second line Hello World and execute the dd command.
-The entire line is deleted.
+• Move the cursor to the beginning of the second line Hello World and type the dd command, which deletes the entire line.

 8. To search for the string What.